Lake silt removal and large pond clean out works

 large ponds both natural and artificial in order to maintain or

 create healthy aquatic ecosystems.
 We are adept at minimising the impact of silt removal on the environment and its attendant fauna and flora.
-In very sensitive areas we use our custom-designed and
+Specialist excavators (floating, long reach, etc.) and access

 in lakes and large ponds